Financially Dependent Students

 Residency Classification C-3

-• have been claimed by a parent or legal guardian on their most recent Federal Income Tax Return, or your spouse has filed their Federal Income Tax Return for the most recent tax year
+- You have been claimed by a parent or legal guardian on their most recent Federal Income Tax Return, or your spouse has filed their Federal Income Tax Return for the most recent tax year

-• student and parent/legal guardian/spouse have all of their state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, vehicle registration
+- You and your parent, legal guardian, or spouse have all state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, vehicle registration

 Residency Classification C-3 does NOT apply to students where ANY of the following apply:

-• are dependent upon a parent, legal guardian, or spouse who moved to Ohio for reasons other than Ohio employment.
+- You are dependent upon a parent, legal guardian, or spouse who moved to Ohio for reasons other than Ohio employment.
 For this purpose, self-employment or out of state remote employment is excluded from this category.

 Documentation for Financially Dependent Students